pallavi2209/perceptron_classifier/README.md

 ### ANSWER 1: ###
-Accuracy of your part-of-speech tagger: I did 20 iterations and got the results as follows for dev data:
+Accuracy of part-of-speech tagger: I did 20 iterations and got the results as follows for dev data:

 Iteration 0 with Accuracy:0.941720
 Iteration 1 with Accuracy:0.945185